MICHIGAN’S EXPUNGEMENT LAW: WHO NOW QUALIFIES FOR EXPUNGEMENT?

 WHEN CAN YOU SEEK A SET ASIDE/EXPUNGEMENT?

-If moving to set aside one or more serious misdemeanors (see below), it must be at least 5 years after last sentence ended.
+If you wish to set aside one or more serious misdemeanors, the waiting period is also 5 years after your last sentence.

 HOW DO YOU GET A CONVICTION SET ASIDE/EXPUNGED?